 As an Elva Resa business partner and publisher from 2005 to 2010, Christy ran all editorial operations and our children’s imprint.
 She left her publisher role in 2010 to focus on her young family.
 Now that her boys are older, her love of red pens, electronic proofreading marks, and the Chicago Manual of Style, along with her desire to correct every error within her literary power, has brought her back to Elva Resa as a last set of eyes before sending our books out into the world.

-Meagan Frank is Elva Resa’s retreat and event director, videographer, and behind-the-scenes storyteller.
+Meagan Frank is Elva Resa’s event and retreat director, videographer, and behind-the-scenes storyteller.
 As senior writer (2011-2019), Meagan cofounded our magazine, Books Make a Difference, and managed our social media and communications.

 Meagan owns WoodWind Park, a retreat and event venue nestled in the woods east of Wheeler, Wisconsin.
 Meagan and her husband, Pudge, split their time between the Park and the Colorado Renaissance Festival.